Software-Developers-IRL/Little-Mermaid-2-The-SQL/samples/readme.md

 # Samples
-* generate mermaid from sql using schemacrawler
+* generate mermaid erDiagram from database using schemacrawler
 * from https://dev.to/sualeh/how-to-generate-mermaid-diagrams-for-your-database-33bn

 ## Steps